jwl-7/c0de_gr1nd/python_explanations/even_odd_list_merge.md

 # Implement Even-Odd Merge
-Consider a singly linked list whose nodes are numbered starting at 0.
-Define the even-odd merge of the list to be the list of the even-numbered nodes followed by the odd-numbered nodes.
+Given a singly linked list, group the even nodes together followed by the odd nodes.

-Write a program that computes the even-odd merge.

 ## Examples
 ```